KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-> Users can edit their profile - As a User, I would like to be able to edit my profile, so that I can keep the information upto date
+> Users can edit their profile - As a User, I would like to be able to edit my profile, so that I can keep the information upto date.

 Acceptance Criteria:
-* Given that I am logged into my account when I am viewing my profile then I should be able to edit the details
+* Given that I am logged into my account when I am viewing my profile then I should be able to edit the details.
-* Given that I am logged into my account when I click on the edit button on my profile page then I should be taken to a page to edit the details
+* Given that I am logged into my account when I click on the edit button on my profile page then I should be taken to a page to edit the details.
-* Given that I am not logged into my account when I view my profile page, or anyone elses then I should not be able to see the edit button
+* Given that I am not logged into my account when I view my profile page, or anyone elses then I should not be able to see the edit button.
 * Given that I am not logged into my account when I type in the address to edit my profile, or anyone elses then I should be redirected to the log in page.

 Implementation of tests:
-* Provide a clearly accessible button on a user's profile for the profile owner only, so they can edit their profile
+* Provide a clearly accessible button on a user's profile for the profile owner only, so they can edit their profile.
-* Provide a simple and clear edit profile form, linked from the edit profile button
+* Provide a simple and clear edit profile form, linked from the edit profile button.

 All Tests Passed &#x2611;
 ---